dlab-berkeley/Unsupervised-Learning-in-R/README.md

 in unlabeled data, i.e. without considering an outcome or target.
-This workshop will describe and demonstrate powerful unsupervised learning algorithms used for clustering (hdbscan, latent class analysis, hopach), dimensionality reduction (generalized low-rank models), visualization (umap), and anomaly detection (isolation forests).
+This workshop will describe and demonstrate powerful unsupervised learning algorithms used for clustering (hdbscan, latent class analysis, hopach), dimensionality reduction (umap, generalized low-rank models), and anomaly detection (isolation forests).
 Participants will learn how to structure unsupervised learning analyses and will gain familiarity with example code that can be adapted to their own projects.